DAT265group4/libSMCE/README.md

 ```

 #### Wix Packaging
-- For running the Wix packaging, run the command bellow in the root directory of the project:
+- For running the Wix packaging, run the command below in the root directory of the project:
 ```shell
   cmake -DSMCE_CPACK_PROFILE=WiX . -B build
 ```